How To Decorate A Small Room

 HOW TO DECORATE A SMALL ROOM- GARDEN STOOL AND RUG

-There are three main types of chairs you can add to a room.
+There are three types of chairs to think about.

 Coffee Table